maxrossi/greenlet-scheduler/doc/source/designDocuments/memoryDesign.rst

 Memory Design
 =============

-This document outlines how memory reference counting is designed and show how the custom types interact on the memory level.
+This document outlines how memory reference counting is designed and explains how the custom types interact on the memory level.

 There are three custom types offered:

 1. :doc:`../pythonApi/scheduleManager`
 2. :doc:`../pythonApi/tasklet`
 3. :doc:`../pythonApi/channel`